sgtRoberty/Mascot-Tutorial/README.md

 ### Specify the Site Model (Site Model)

 Next, we have to specify the site model.
-To do this, choose the "Site Model" tab.
+To do this, choose the _Site Model_ tab.
 For Influenza Hemagluttanin sequences as we have here, HKY is the most commonly used model of nucleotide evolution.
 This model allows for differences in transversion and transition rates, meaning that changes between bases that are chemically more closely related (transitions) are allowed to have a different rate to changes between bases that chemically more distinct (transversions).

 Additionally, we should allow for different rate categories for different sites in the alignment.
-This can be done by setting the _Gamma Category Count_ to 4, which is just a value that has typically been used.
+This can be done by setting the **"Gamma Category Count" to 4**, which is just a value that has typically been used.
 Make sure that estimate is checked next to the shape parameter.
 To reduce the number of parameters we have to estimate, we can set Frequencies to Empirical.

 <figure>